California Baptist University: Incorporation, accreditations and memberships

 California Baptist University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 In March 2011, WASC awarded a 10-year accreditation reaffirmation to the university, the maximum accreditation period granted by WASC.
-It is the first time in CBU's more than 60-year history that the institution has received the maximum accreditation extension.

 In addition, CBU's various schools and colleges hold accreditations from and memberships with organizations related to their specific disciplines.
 These accreditations and memberships currently include: